Zizinc/spark_aml/README.md

 # Graph-based Anti-Money Laundering Analysis with Prompt Engineering (PoC)

-A project written with Cursor to utilize the ability of AI and LLM to understand complex business scenarios and generate corresponding code.
+A project written with Cursor to utilize the abilities of AI and LLMs to understand complex business scenarios and generate corresponding code.
 In this use case, it solves complex AML problems through Prompt Engineering.

 Technologies include PySpark, GraphFrame, and Data Visualization.
+The prompts I used are located in the `/prompt` directory.
+In addition, Dify and MCP are used to better fulfill enterprise use cases: an AML SME can provide domain knowledge in the format of PDF, DOC, or Confluence pages.
+We set up the knowledge base, agentic workflows, and RAG pipelines on Dify.
+Afterwards, we provide MCP service to Cursor so that Cursor can query domain knowledge and write better code.

-The prompt words I used are located in the `/prompt` directory.
-Please note that the prompt words may not return 100% accurate results and might need fine-tuning.
+Please note that the prompts may not return 100% accurate results and might need fine-tuning.
 The model used is Claude Sonnet 4 (thinking).

 ## Project Overview